loverajoel/jstips/README.md

 ![header](https://raw.githubusercontent.com/loverajoel/jstips/gh-pages/resources/jstips-header-blog.gif)

 # JS Tips [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)
-> A useful JS tips
+> Useful JS tips

 This is an awesome project about short and useful JavaScript tips that will allow you to improve your code writing.
 With less than 2 minutes, you will be able to read about performance, conventions, hacks, interview questions and all the items that the future of this awesome language holds for us.

 Frequently, no matter if it is a weekend or a holiday, a tip will be posted and tweeted.

 ### Can you help us enrich it?
-Sure, you can help the project in two ways, sending your tip or reviewing futures tips.
+Sure, you can help the project in two ways, sending your tip or reviewing future tips.
 Any improvements or suggestions are more than welcome!
 [Click to see the instructions](https://github.com/loverajoel/jstips/blob/gh-pages/CONTRIBUTING.md)

 ### Let’s keep in touch

-There are a lot of ways to get update, choose your own
+There are a lot of ways to get updates, choose your own

 - [Official Blog](http://www.jstips.co)
 - [Official Twitter Account](https://twitter.com/tips_js)